 Once accepted and matriculated at the University of the People, students in good standing may apply directly to the Office of Student Services requesting to switch degree programs.
-All requests should be sent to the Office of Student Services at students whose cumulative GPA is below a 2.00 are advised to first contact the Dean of Student Affairs at student.affairs@uopeople.org before applying to switch programs.
+All requests should be sent to the Office of Student Services at student.services@uopeople.org.
+Students whose cumulative GPA is below a 2.00 are advised to first contact the Dean of Student Affairs at student.affairs@uopeople.org before applying to switch programs.